stared/stared.github.io/content/blog/2025/04/polyglot-quantum-flytrap/index.md

 ---
-title: A(I) translated Virtual Lab by Quantum Flytrap into a few languages
+title: Making Quantum Flytrap a polyglot with AI vibe translating
 description: >-
-  Vibe translating - our Quantum Flytrap became a polyglot, with the power of Claude, DeepSeek, Cursor, and i18n.
+  Making quantum physics more accessible, thanks to with the power of Claude, DeepSeek, Cursor, and i18n.
+  Virtual Lab now speaks Spanish, Portuguese, Chinese, Polish, Ukrainian, French, and German.
 date: "2025-03-23T00:00:00.030Z"
 tags:
   - tech
   - ai
   - quantum
 slug: quantum-flytrap-polyglot
-image: ./galadriel-lotr-much-that-once-was.jpg
+image: ./spanish-quantum-flytrap.jpg
 ---

 Some people ask if Quantum Flytrap, a no-code quantum physics lab, is alive.
 Not only is it alive and well, but now it has started learning new languages.